 In his writing, Tim draws from his experiences working as a public historian for over twenty years.
 His career has included positions at the Smithsonian National Portrait Gallery, the Smithsonian National Museum of American History, the Missouri Historical Society, and a graduate internship at the Colonial Williamsburg Foundation in Virginia.
-During the Lewis and Clark Bicentennial, Grove helped develop the national exhibition which traveled the country.
+During the Lewis and Clark Bicentennial, Tim helped develop the national exhibition which traveled the country.
 He currently works at the Smithsonian National Air and Space Museum.
 He is listed among the history field’s “most engaging, innovative, and entrepreneurial leaders,” and profiled in the book Leadership Matters (Rowman and Littlefield Press, 2014).

 Up next: Here’s a clue about the topic of his next book.